St Teresa of Avila, also known as St Teresa of Jesus, was a virgin Carmelite nun and Doctor of the Church.

 Teresa felt that she needed to do something to rectify the laxed and carefree way of life in the convent.

-With help of Peter of Alcantara, a Franciscan priest, Teresa resolved to found a reformed Carmelite convent.
+With the help of Peter of Alcantara, a Franciscan priest, Teresa resolved to found a reformed Carmelite convent.

 She was helped financially by a wealthy friend called Guimara de Ulloa to kick-start the project.
-The convent was established in 1562 and named the convent of San José (St. Joseph).
+The convent was established in 1562 and named the Convent of San José (St. Joseph).

 However, this new convent was bad-mouthed all over Avila by her detractors but several well-wishers including the area bishop prevailed upon the locals and converted their animosity to great approval.